Temperance (tarot card)

 Temperance (XIV) is one of the 22 Major Arcana cards in Tarot decks.
 It is usually numbered 14.
 It depicts a figure which represents the virtue Temperance.
 Along with Justice and Strength, it is one of three Virtues which are given their own cards in traditional tarot.
 It is used in both game playing and in divination.

 Identity of the figure

 Temperance almost invariably depicts a figure with pouring liquid from one cup to another.
 This figure is usually referred to as the virtue Temperance or as an angel, though several other interpretations also exist.
 In particular, Paul Huson suggests that the figure once represented Ganymede, who served as cup bearer to Zeus.
 Though it is possible that the figure could also be the goddess Iris or the archangel Michael.
-The former of these interpretations is supported by the rainbow which is often added above her head and the fact that the flowers pictured in the Rider–Waite Tarot version of the card are Irises.
+The former of these interpretations is supported by the rainbow which is often added above his (or her) head and the fact that the flowers pictured in the Rider–Waite Tarot version of the card are Irises.